GalleryBackground_2025.jpg

 Since its beginnings, W@W has expanded to provide more opportunities for public interaction with visiting authors through dynamic events that are always free to attendees.
 These events take place in various spotlight locations across the city such as the Chattanooga Aquarium, Bessie Smith Cultural Center, and the Hunter Museum of American Art, where the community can interact with the authors in settings that highlight the best of Chattanooga.

-Over the last TWELVE years, W@W has showcased the following authors and their works:
+Over the last thirteen years, W@W has showcased the following authors and their works:

 2012 - Terry Kay’s To Dance With the White Dog